 Providing health care to elderly patients has always been a fundamental goal for physicians, nurses, and other health care professionals.
 Being prepared to deliver quality care to the growing number of elderly patients, however, is uncharted territory.
 People in the United States are living longer than ever before, which has created a host of unique challenges in the health care sector.
 Health issues among the elderly often become socioeconomic and political concerns, adding an extra layer of complexity that health care professionals must consider.

 The growing number of elderly patients also correlates to a growing shortage of nurses and physicians, underscoring the critical need for high-level nursing professionals.
 Nurse leaders can use their advanced knowledge and skills not only to help devise key strategies to address gerontology issues but also to help prepare the next generation of nurses to meet the challenges with confidence.
-Completing an advanced degree program at an accredited institution, such as the online Master of Science in Nursing to Doctor of Nursing Practice, can help individuals cultivate the deep knowledge and leadership skills necessary to face these gerontology issues head-on and deliver impactful care that can potentially improve patient outcomes.
+Completing an advanced degree program at an accredited institution, such as the MSN to DNP online program, can help individuals cultivate the deep knowledge and leadership skills necessary to face these gerontology issues head-on and deliver impactful care that can potentially improve patient outcomes.

 The Aging Population in the U.S.